PabloCruzval/dotfiles/dot_config/hypr/README.md

 ### Device-Specific Configuration

-The configuration adapts based on the `chassis` variable set in chezmoi:
+The configuration adapts based on the `machinename` variable set in chezmoi:

 #### Desktop Setup
 - **Primary monitor**: DP-1 (1920x1080@144Hz)